-During the process of respiration, the carbon-dioxide is reduced whereas the water is oxidised to form oxygen.
+During the process of respiration, the carbon dioxide is reduced whereas the water is oxidized to form oxygen.

-A bleaching agent is a substance which has the ability to whiten or decolourize other substances.
-The process of bleaching also employs a number of redox reactions.
+A bleaching agent is a substance that can whiten or decolorize other substances.
+The process of bleaching also employs several redox reactions.
 Decolourization of a substance occurs because the electrons move between different energy levels.
-Any sort of decolourization can be removed by the oxidation of the electrons.
+Any sort of decolorization can be removed by the oxidation of the electrons.

 The process of corrosion forms yet another example of redox reactions in everyday life.
-On contact with a metal, say, an iron door, some of the oxygen atoms present in water oxidise iron (or the metal) and, thereby, lead to the generation of free hydrogen ions.
-The hydrogen ions generated combine with oxygen to yield water, and the whole cycle begins once again.
+On contact with metal, say, an iron door, some of the oxygen atoms present in water oxidize iron (or the metal) and, thereby, lead to the generation of free hydrogen ions.
+The hydrogen ions are generated to combine with oxygen to yield water, and the whole cycle begins once again.

 7. Breathalyzer/Breath Analyzers

 Cops often use breathalyzers or breath analyzers to estimate the content of alcohol in a driver’s breath.
-Even the breathalyzers employ the chemical principle of redox reactions.
+Even breathalyzers employ the chemical principle of redox reactions.
 Once a diver breathes into the breathalyzers, an acidic solution of potassium dichromate reacts with it.
-What happens is that the ethanol in the breath is oxidised to acetic acid; whereas the chromium (IV) in the orange-yellow dichromate ion is reduced to chromium(III) which is green in colour.
-The amount of colour change corresponds to levels of alcohol in the blood.
+What happens is that the ethanol in the breath is oxidized to acetic acid; whereas the chromium (IV) in the orange-yellow dichromate ion is reduced to chromium(III) which is green in color.
+The amount of color change corresponds to levels of alcohol in the blood.